rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 ·  If you have lost or misplaced the manual, you can find it [here](https://www.elegoo.com/pages/3d-printing-user-suupport).

-·  It is highly recommended to handle all resins as though they are toxic unless you have specific documentation that states otherwise.

-·  3D printing resins are photopolymers; they react with light, especially UV.
-The process is exothermic and produces very high heat.
+·  Always handle resins as though they are toxic unless you have specific documentation that states otherwise.
+Do note that photopolymer resins exothermically react with light, especially UV, and can produce very high heat.

-·  Ensure that you are wearing eye protection.
-You do not want to get resin into your eyes.

-·  Ensure you are wearing chemical-resistant gloves, butyl, nitrile, or neoprene.
-Latex is not recommended unless only for short periods.
+·  Ensure you're working in a well-ventilated area.
+Always wear proper eye protection and a mask when exposed to any uncured resin, whether during print preparation, printing, or post-processing.
+Ensure you are wearing chemical-resistant gloves, butyl, nitrile, or neoprene.
+Avoid using latex gloves.

-·  If you get resin on your skin or clothes, keep away from direct sunlight and immediately wash with soap and water.
-Do not wait!

-·  Do not directly inhale or ingest resin.

-·  Common sense applies.
+·  Ensure your body is adequately protected by clothing in case of spills and splashes.
+In case of spillage, if resin makes contact with skin or eyes, wash thoroughly with soap and water and seek medical advice - do NOT wash with hot or warm water - this will open your pores and may allow the resin to be pushed further into your skin.